IgniteUI/indigo-design-docfx/en/appbuilder/generate-app/upload-application-to-github.md

 <img class="responsive-img" src="../../images/connect-to-github.png" srcset="../../images/connect-to-github-@2x.png 2x" />
 <p style="text-align:center;">Connect Indigo.Design App Builder to GitHub</p>

-Once you log in with your Github account, you should authorize Indigo.Design to access it and pick up the repository where the app code will be stored.
-There, you can select between adding to a new repository or to existing one, specifying the name of the app, adding description and choosing between public or private repo.
-Once ready, the app files are being uploaded to Github, creating a new Github repository.
+Once you log in with your GitHub account, you should authorize Indigo.Design to access it in order to pick up the repository where the app code will be stored.
+There, you can select between creating a new repository or adding to an existing one.
+When creating a new repository you can specify the name of the app, add description and choose between public or private repo.
+Once ready, the app files are being uploaded to GitHub, creating a new GitHub repository.

 <img class="responsive-img" src="../../images/pick-repository-publish-to-github.png" srcset="../../images/pick-repository-publish-to-github-@2x.png 2x" />
 <p style="text-align:center;">Publish application to an existing repo in Github</p>